Professor Roman Shor leads a session with 75 students who runs simultaneous online simulations in OpenLab.

 In a remarkable display of interactive education and technology utilization, Texas A&M University has set a new record for simultaneous users on the OpenLab Drilling Simulator.
 Under the guidance of Professor Roman Shor, 75 students from the courses PETE 335 and PETE 661 engaged in drilling simulations, marking a milestone since OpenLab's inception in 2018.
+The previous record, held by the Univesrity of Stavanger, was 45 simultaneous simulations.

 Educational Milestone Achieved